pretzelai/pretzelai/README.md

 **Q.** _What's the deal with the license?_

-**A.** Our goal with building Pretzel is to make an amazing data tool that free for both individuals and companies to use.
-That said, we are a 2 person startup - and we don't want some third party to just take our code and sell a hosted version of it without giving back to the community.
-Jupyter code is licensed as BSD-3 and if we keep our new code BSD-3 licensed, there would be no way to stop a company from doing this.
+**A.** Our goal with building Pretzel is to make an amazing data tool that is free for both individuals and companies to use.
+That said, we are a two person startup - and we don't want some third party to just take our code and sell a hosted version of it without giving back to the community.
+Jupyter code is licensed as BSD-3 and if we keep our new code BSD-3 licensed, there would be no way to stop third-party from doing this.
 As a result, we went with the AGPLv3 license for all the new code.
-This ensures that if someone else does want to take our code and sell it, they have to open-source all of their modifications under AGPLv3 as well.
+This ensures that if someone else does want to take our code and sell it (SaaS or otherwise), they have to open-source all of their modifications under AGPLv3 as well.

 **Q.** _Why a fork of Jupyter?
 Why not contribute into Jupyter directly?_

-**A.** This deserves a longer answer but here's the short answer: We've set out to make the de-facto, modern, open-source data tool.
+**A.** This deserves a longer answer but here's the short answer: We've set out to make the **new** de-facto, modern, open-source data tool.
 Initially, we wanted to start from scratch.
 However, after talking to several data professionals, we realized it will be very hard to get people to switch to a new tool, no matter how good.
 The best way to get people to switch is to not have them switch at all.
 That's why we decided to fork Jupyter - for the near zero switching costs.
-Also, Jupyter is a mature product and we're shipping feature really fast - frankly, at the pace we're shipping features, the code we write won't be accepted in the Jupyter codebase.
+Also, Jupyter is a mature product and we're shipping feature really fast - frankly, at the pace we're shipping features, the code we write won't be accepted into the Jupyter codebase 😅.
 There are also many downsides to this decision - we've had to spend considerable time understanding the whole Jupyter ecosystem and multiple codebases, the complex release processes, the various APIs etc. However, we think this is the right decision for us.

 **Q.** _My company is worried about using an AGPLv3 licensed tool.
 What can I do?_

-**A.** The AGPL specified that ONLY IF you're modifying Pretzel AND redistributing it to the public, then you need to share the modified code.
+**A.** The AGPL is a barrier ONLY IF you're modifying Pretzel AND redistributing it to the public.
 If you're simply using it as a tool in your company (even with modifications), the AGPL DOES NOT ask you to share your code.
-Still, if AGPL is an issue for you, please contact us and we can figure out what works.
+Still, if AGPL is an issue for you, please contact us, and we can figure out something that works.

 **Q.** _I'm worried about a "rug-pull" - that you will re-license the code to be under a paid license in the future?
 OR, how are you planning on making money?_